surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 **Deform** – Deform the LFO shape in various ways.
 The effect varies with the LFO waveform.

 **Trigger mode** – Chooses how the LFO is triggered when a new note is played:

-- **Freerun** – The LFO's starting phase is synchronized with the host's song position to make it feel like it is continuously running in the background.
-Note that if the song position isn't set (stopped or set at the start), Freerun will effectively work the same way as Keytrigger.
+- **Freerun** – The LFO's starting phase is synchronized with the host's song position to make it continuously running in the background.
 Freerun acts the same with LFOs or SLFOs.
 - **Keytrigger** – The LFO's starting phase is triggered when a new note is pressed.
 If the synth is set to "Poly", each new voice gets its own LFO triggered with it when using an LFO.
 However, when using an SLFO, the first voice sets the LFO's position, then the other ones will follow it.